karrieFF/PHS7045-whoami/README.md

 - CHRISTIAN

 - [@KarrieFF][https://github.com/karrieFF] I'm from China and I like playing badminton.
 My first programming language is Python.
-Before I went to Higher Education.
-I am a track and filed athlete
+This is the second year of my PhD.
+I am so excited to learn new things here!

 - SOPHIE